 }

+Observe that each element created in the Pair class is added to the universe of the Pair, not the universe that contains sample.fromSource.
 Now, we can use variable elimination and condition each of the source assignment on the probability of the evidence in the corresponding dependent universe.
 To do this, we pass a list of the dependent universes as extra arguments to variable elimination, along with a function that provides the algorithm to use to compute the probability of evidence in a dependent universe, as follows:

 pair1.distance.addCondition((d: Double) => d > 0.5 && d < 0.6)